emqx/emqx-docs/en_US/data-integration/data-bridge-oracle.md

 1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
 2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
 The rules, based on predefined criteria, determine which messages need to be routed to Oracle Database.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into Oracle Database**: The rule triggers the writing of messages to Oracle Database.
 With the help of SQL templates, users can extract data from the rule processing results to construct SQL and send it to Oracle Database for execution, so that specific fields of the message can be written or updated into the corresponding tables and columns of the database.
-4. **Data Storage and Utilization**: With the data now stored in Oracle Database, businesses can harness its querying power for various use cases. 例如，借助 Oracle 提供的高级分析和预测功能，用户能够从物联网数据中提取有价值的信息和见解。
+4. **Data Storage and Utilization**: With the data now stored in Oracle Database, businesses can harness its querying power for various use cases.
+For instance, by utilizing Oracle's advanced analytics and predictive capabilities, users can extract valuable information and insights from IoT data.

 ## Features and Benefits

 The data integration with Oracle Database offers a range of features and benefits tailored to ensure efficient data transmission, storage, and utilization:

 - **Real-time Data Streaming**: EMQX is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to Oracle Database.
 It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.
-- **High Performance and Scalability**: EMQX 的集群和分布式架构能够处理日益增长的海量设备连接和消息传递，Oracle 提供了多种扩展和规模化的解决方案，包括数据分区、数据复制和冗余、集群和高可用性，为用户提供了灵活、可靠和高性能的数据库解决方案。
+- **High Performance and Scalability**: EMQX's cluster and distributed architecture is capable of handling the ever-increasing volume of device connections and message transmissions.
+Oracle offers a variety of expansion and scaling solutions, including data partitioning, data replication and redundancy, clustering, and high availability, providing users with flexible, reliable, and high-performance database solutions.
 - **Flexibility in Data Transformation:** EMQX provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in Oracle Database.
 It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.
 - **Easy Deployment and Management:** EMQX provides a user-friendly interface for configuring data sources, pre-processing data rules, and Oracle Database storage settings.
 This simplifies the setup and ongoing management of the data integration process.
 - **Advanced Analytics:** Oracle Database's powerful SQL-based query language and support for complex analytical functions empower users to gain valuable insights from IoT data, enabling predictive analytics, anomaly detection, and more.